datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

 purposes as profit interests and not as capital interests, as those terms are defined in Rev. Proc.
 93-27, 1993-2 C.B.
-343. The Manager shall, however, have the authority to establish any Company Value at Issuance, and the Manager’s determination of the Company Value at Issuance shall be final, binding and conclusive on all Members.
+343. The Manager shall, however, have the authority to establish any Company Value at Issuance, and the Manager's determination of the Company Value at Issuance shall be final, binding and conclusive on all Members.
 The Company Value at Issuance and the date of issuance / series designation of the Class B Units issued to any Member shall be as set forth on the